Health & Safety Guide

 During your time on campus, you are encouraged to communicate with your colleagues and supervisors as needed by email, instant message, telephone, or other available technology rather than face-to-face.
 You can also use a range of available collaboration tools (e.g. Zoom, Google Hangouts, etc.).

 There will be more specific dining plans per location shared later.
 Before and after eating, you should wash your hands thoroughly to reduce the potential transmission of the virus.

 If dining on campus, you should wear your mask or face covering until you are ready to eat and then replace it after eating.
-Dining areas will have lower density based on the Tiered Reopening Plan for Fall 2020, and students, faculty, and staff should follow the posted dining guidelines specific to each location.
+Dining areas will have lower density, and students, faculty, and staff should follow the posted dining guidelines specific to each location.
 Faculty, staff, and students are encouraged to take food back to their office area or dorm room or eat outside, if this is reasonable for your situation.

 If you are eating in your work environment (break room, office, etc.), maintain 6 feet distance between you and others.
 Individuals should not sit facing one another.
 Only remove your mask or face covering in order to eat, then put it back on.
 Departments should remove or rearrange chairs and tables or add visual cue marks in employee break rooms to support physical- distancing practices between employees.
 Wipe all surfaces, including the table, refrigerator handle, coffee machine, etc. after using in common areas.